All-In-Coder/All-In-Coder/README.md

 ### Hi there, I'm Punit 👋

-## I'm a Student, Competitive Programmer, Developer, and Machine Learning Enthusiast!!
+## I'm a Software Engineer, Competitive Programmer, Developer, and Machine Learning Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for Internship/Jobs in SDE
+- 👯 I’m looking for Jobs in SDE.
+Worked with Amazon
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Become best version of yourself

 ### Connect with me: